OpenSourceOV/scanner-image-capture-instructions/instructions.md

 ## Instructions

+1. Start measuring water potential and continue to measure at regular intervals through the setup and image capture process.

-1. Install AutoIT
+2. Install AutoIT

-2. Install VueScan and activate the professional edition using the purchased license key.
+3. Install VueScan and activate the professional edition using the purchased license key.

-3. Connect the scanner to the computer and follow steps to install any required drivers.
+4. Connect the scanner to the computer and follow steps to install any required drivers.

 5. Create a parent folder to contain all the scans and scripts